Transport in Laos: Highways

 Laos constructed a new highway in 2007 connecting Savannakhet to the Vietnamese border at Lao Bao, with funding from the Japanese government.
 This has greatly improved transport across Laos.
 This highway can be traversed in a few hours, while in 2002 the trip took over nine hours.

 Laos is connected across the Mekong River to Thailand by First and Second Thai-Lao Friendship Bridges.
 Vientiane is linked to Nong Khai by the First Friendship Bridge.
 The Third Thai-Lao Friendship Bridge began construction in March 2009 linking Nakhon Phanom Province in northeastern Thailand and Khammouane Province in Laos.
 It was completed on 11 November 2011.

 Laos opened a highway connection to Kunming in April 2008.
 The Fourth Thai-Lao Friendship Bridge opened to the public on 11 December 2013 linking Kunming to Bokeo, Laos and Chiang Rai.
-It reduces travel time to five hours.
+It reduced travel time to five hours.